fghaas/presentation-template/LibreOffice-Draw.md

 ## Dealing with buggy export

-It seems that LibreOffice Draw does not always reliably export a selection as SVG :-(  If you experience this, try the following:
+It seems that LibreOffice Draw does not always reliably export a selection as SVG :-(  If you experience this, you may have more luck with the following approach:

 -   Use the selection tool to draw a box around the area you want to export, and note the exact dimensions of the box.